lamson-dev/canefaitrien/README.md

 After you modified files
-// check status, list of modified files
+// to check what's changed since last commit
 $ git status

 // add each modified file
 $ git add [file-name]

+// add all new or modified files
+$ git add --all

 // when happy with your job and added all modified files
 $ git commit -m "message goes here"